A Tenant's Responsibilities Under the Section 8 Voucher Program

 Find a Section 8 Eligible Housing Unit

 The Section 8 office will pay for some or even most of a tenant’s rent in some cases, but it's not responsible for finding the tenant a unit in which to live.
-The tenant must search on her own for private housing within the specific town or county where her voucher has been approved.
+The tenant must search on their own for private housing within the specific town or county where their voucher has been approved.

 Socialserve.com is a national website where property owners can post units that accept Section 8 tenants.
 The local Section 8 office might also have its own list or website where Section 8 tenants can view available rentals in the area.